makyo/writing/work/claw17/disappearance/index.md

 Aurora responds with a kiss of her own against my sternum.
 It's a ticklish sort of feeling, and my squirming gets a giggle, muffled as before against my chest.
 She settles down from her crouch above me, bringing her paws from by my shoulders to brush along my sides as she rests more fully against my front.
 I slip my own arms from around her until it's just my paws on her shoulders.

 The sheer exhilaration of physical contact seems to be filling my mind --- or at least that empty void within that I've only been able to tiptoe around --- with something new.
-Something *else:* something other than low-level anxiety.
+Something *else.* Something other than low-level anxiety.
 I can close my eyes and not wind up in some horrible hopelessness.
 I can just be here.
 Goodness knows why, but I can just be here.

 I jolt to awareness from my wandering thoughts and tense up, and Aurora's paws pause halfway up my sides.
 Her fingers and claws are buried in my fur with t-shirt cloth bunched around her wrists.
 We both hold still in that silence, a few long seconds of just our breaths.
 For once I don't rush to fill it with words, and simply settle back down, relaxing into her grasp.